rahul-me5/Twitter_Semantic_Analysis/README.md

 Figurative (both irony and sarcasm)

 Objective:
-1. Need to get semantic analysis of tweets, gauge its impact and type.
+1. Need to get semantic analysis of tweets gauge, its impact and type.

 Architecture level analysis:
 1. Data transformation/Text processing using Python.